facebookresearch/labgraph/devices/webcam/readme.md

 ### Overview

 The `PoseVis` graph is initialized with up to 4 video streams, provided by `CameraStream`.
 Each `CameraStream` instance initializes enabled extensions (`PoseVisExtension` class).
-Image data is processed within each `CameraStream` process, and then sent to the `Display` and `Logger` processes simultanously, for real-time visual feedback and data logging.
+Image data is processed within each `CameraStream` process, and then sent to the `Display` node, for real-time visual feedback.

 We initially intended to initialize extensions as their own nodes (and therefore processes) but ran into issues synchronizing the entire graph at an acceptable framerate.